Bruiser (bull): Retirement

-After a year of not bucking, in late October 2021, Bruiser’s owners, D&H Cattle Company, announced that he had officially retired.
+After a year of not bucking, in late October 2021, Bruiser's owners, D&H Cattle Company, announced that he had officially retired.
 His owners also related that Bruiser had hurt a tendon in his leg.
 HD Page told Tracy Renck of ProRodeo Sports News, "Bruiser is retired.
 I was hoping he would come back, but it's not going to happen.
 He hurt a tendon in his leg.
-He's going to be able to breed cows, and he’s going to have a good retirement, but his competitive career is going to be over with."
-It had been planned to give him plenty of room on the ranch to relax and breed new bulls.
+He's going to be able to breed cows, and he's going to have a good retirement, but his competitive career is going to be over with."
+The Pages planned to give him plenty of room on the ranch to relax and breed new bulls.

 Death and legacy

 On May 17, 2022, D&H Cattle Company announced that Bruiser had died.
 He was 11 years old.
-The bull leaves behind a huge legacy of many honors and awards.
-There are many riders who have many stories about him.
-He bucked at six PBR World Finals and made five trips to the NFR.
-One rider who had significant history with Bruiser was J.B.
-Mauney.
-He was definitely one of the great bucking bulls in the arena but friendly in the pen.
-Other sigfiicant riders include J.W.
+Significant riders include J.W.
 Harris, Daylon Swearingen, Derek Kolbaba, Cody Teel, and Ryan Dirteater.